computacenter-com/ansible-community-call-solutions/2025-12-09-changes-with-ansible-core-2.19/README.md

 > The `playbook.yml` already contains all fixes to work with old and new ansible-core versions.
 For a new demo, copy the snippets from the README.md file.

 Note, running the playbook *as is* will fail (as expected!) during the assertion in task 3 and file check in task 5.
-Comment these tasks for change comparions in line 18 to `!=` and comparison in line 33 to `is not false`
+Comment these tasks **or** change comparions in line 18 to `!=` and comparison in line 33 to `is not false`

 ## Demo environment